Optimism

 Smart Contract

-• Loss of user funds by permanent freezing or direct theft, other than unclaimed yield
+• Loss of user funds by direct theft, other than unclaimed yield

 Critical